joeschlick/README-Generator/README.md

 To install necessary dependancies, run the following command:

 ```
-npm install
+run the command 'node index.js to start the application.
+Enter reponses to the prompts.
+A completed README
 ```

 ## Usage:

-run the command 'node index.js to start the application.
-Enter reponses to the prompts.
-A completed READMEwill appear in your directory.
+will appear in your directory.

 ## License: